 Introduction

 This essay will reflect upon one of my long and complex associations with an internationally acclaimed counterterrorism expert, think tank, and professor of security studies, Dr. Rohan Gunaratna.
 He is an Associate Professor and the former head of the International Centre for Political Violence and Terrorism Research (ICPVTR), part of Nanyang Technological University in Singapore.
 According to its size, ICPVTR is one of the world’s most prominent counterterrorism research and training centers (ICPVTR, 2020).
 Gunaratna is also the Director General at the Institute of National Security Studies in Sri Lanka’s Ministry of Defense.
-I saw Professor Gunaratna as my mentor and a trusted friend for more than twenty years.
+I saw Professor Gunaratna as my mentor and a trusted friend for over twenty years.

 I was a great asset and tremendous source of information for the government of Sri Lanka since I was a former naval intelligence officer who knew the modus operandi of the Liberation Tigers of Tamil Eelam (LTTE), better known as the Tamil Tigers.
 Kidnapped from high school and forced to fight as a child soldier with the LTTE, I rose quickly in the ranks to become an intelligence officer, working closely with the LTTE leadership.
 Having broken the LTTE code of conduct by falling in love, I was blackmailed into working for the Research and Analysis Wing (RAW) – the Indian government’s foreign intelligence agency.
-Fear and despair drove me to confess my betrayal.
-In penance, the LTTE sent me to infiltrate the Sri Lankan government.
-Where a chance encountered association with the intelligence services of the Sri Lankan military, I became implicated in the fall of the LTTE-held Jaffna peninsula in the Sri Lankan government’s hands.
+When the LTTE Internal Security Division started arresting LTTE members whom they believed RAW agents based on poison pen tips, I became paranoid and contemplated taking cyanide pills.
+The stress of possibly being identified as a double agent pushed me to confess my affair and my actions on behalf of the RAW to the LTTE in the hopes of receiving leniency.

 Stimulus/Observation